"Sick and tired": Spaniards fed up with yet another election

 “I think people are up to here with all of us.
 They are fed up,” Catalan lawmaker Gabriel Rufian told parliament.

 Spain has been struggling to put governments together since several new parties, including Podemos, Ciudadanos and the far-right Vox, appeared on the political scene five years ago.
-For decades, politics had been dominated by the conservative People’s Party and the center-left Socialists.

-Additional reporting by Marco Trujillo and Elena Rodriguez; Writing by Andrei Khalip; Editing by Ingrid Melander and Anna Willard
+For decades, politics had been dominated by the conservative People’s Party and the centre-left Socialists.
+(Additional reporting by Marco Trujillo and Elena Rodriguez Writing by Andrei Khalip Editing by Ingrid Melander and Anna Willard)